Readout for Commander of U.S. Naval Forces Central Command Vice Adm. Brad Cooper's Video Call with Joint Commander of the French Forces Deployed in the Indian Ocean Vice Adm. Emmanuel Slaars

 |Downloads:

 This work, Readout for Commander of U.S. Naval Forces Central Command Vice Adm.
 Brad Cooper's Video Call with Joint Commander of the French Forces Deployed in the Indian Ocean Vice Adm.
-Emmanuel Slaars, by PO2 Jacob Vernier, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Emmanuel Slaars, by NAVCENT Public Affairs, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Readout for Commander of U.S. Naval Forces Central Command Vice Adm.
-Brad Cooper's Video Call with Joint Commander of the French Forces Deployed in the Indian Ocean Vice Adm.
-Emmanuel Slaars

 LEAVE A COMMENT